DegreeMinor in Art

 The Department of Arts develops intellectual curiosity and critical thinking skills through an active hands-on curriculum.
 While imparting foundational expressive skills, the program encourages students to expand their conceptual and perceptual capabilities and make connections between their personal experience and art, science, social science, and the environment.

-A student with a major in another department may minor in Art with the permission of the Department of Arts chair.
+A student with a major in another program may minor in Art with the permission of the academic director.
 This minor provides an in-depth introduction to studio art in both traditional and contemporary practice.
 Eighteen credit hours as listed are required.

 |ART 100 - Drawing I||3|